 The SDBIP gives effect to the IDP and Budget of the Municipality.
 It includes the service delivery targets and performance indicators for each quarter, which forms the basis for the performance agreements of the Directors.
-It therefore facilitates oversight over the financial and non-financial performance of the Municipality and allows the Municipal Manager to monitor the performance of the Directors, the Executive Mayor/Council to monitor the performance of the Municipality.
+It therefore facilitates oversight over the financial and non-financial performance of the Municipality and allows the Municipal Manager to monitor the performance of the Directors, the Executive Mayor/Council to monitor the performance of the Municipal Manager, and the Community to monitor the performance of the Municipality.